bensutherland/Simple_reads_to_counts/README.md

 #### 4B.
 Create sample and path list for extracting expression values
+Note: this step is only needed if you used StringTie to identify novel transcripts, and therefore have a gtf for each sample.
+If you simply used StringTie to extract known transcript abundances, then skip to prepDE.py step below.

 Generate a text file with all sample names and relative paths:
 `01_scripts/05_build_sample_list.sh`
 ...will output to `00_archive/sample_list.txt`